MemoryDealer/LORE/README.md

 `git submodule update --init --recursive`

-### Build assimp, first you will need to install CMake and run the following commands

-`cd src/External/assimp`

-`cmake CMakeLists.txt`

-Then build the project "assimp" inside the Assimp Visual Studio solution or by command line.

 ### Generate the LORE project files and build
 Navigate to `src` and run `generate_project.bat` to generate the Visual Studio project files using Premake.